-Prerequisite: English 9
+Full Year Block, 2 Units Academic 0122S Prerequisite: English 9

-This challenging course is for high ability juniors, focusing on American Literature from the Colonial Period to the present.
-Reading assignments will be frequent and rigorous.
+This course satisfies the sophomore English requirement.
+This course is a chronological look at American writings from the Puritan period to the present.
+Students will examine how American writers have represented and interpreted the American experience through their works.
 Students will learn to organize ideas and express them clearly and correctly through work on analytical papers, a major research paper, and selected creative writing assignments.
-Oral assignments, class discussions, and group projects will form an integral part of the course.
-Nightly homework should be expected.
+Note: Students who have taken American Studies may not take